Sweden

 (d) Who will be the supervisory authority and how are they preparing the market?

-Furthermore, the Report recommends that the Swedish Civil Contingencies Agency continues in its previous role as Sweden’s single point of contact responsible for ensuring cross-border cooperation between the supervisory authorities and as Sweden’s computer security incident response team (CSIRT).
+It is expected that sector-specific regulations and guidelines will be issued by these supervisory authorities.
+MSB will continue in its current role as Sweden’s single point of contact responsible for ensuring cross-border cooperation between the supervisory authorities and as Sweden’s computer security incident response team (CSIRT).

 (e) What should you be doing/on the lookout for?